Private equity in India: market and regulatory overview

 A Q&A guide to private equity law in India.

-This Q&A is part of the PLC multi-jurisdictional guide to private equity.
-It gives a structured overview of the key practical issues including, the level of activity and recent trends in the market; investment incentives for institutional and private investors; the mechanics involved in establishing a private equity fund; equity and debt finance issues in a private equity transaction; issues surrounding buyouts and the relationship between the portfolio company's managers and the private equity funds; management incentives; and exit routes from investments.
+The Q&A gives a high level overview of the key practical issues including the level of activity and recent trends in the market; investment incentives for institutional and private investors; the mechanics involved in establishing a private equity fund; equity and debt finance issues in a private equity transaction; issues surrounding buyouts and the relationship between the portfolio company's managers and the private equity funds; management incentives; and exit routes from investments.
 Details on national private equity and venture capital associations are also included.

-To compare answers across multiple jurisdictions, visit the Private Equity Country Q&A tool.
-The Q&A is part of the PLC multi-jurisdictional guide to private equity law.
+This Q&A is part of the Practical Law global guide to private equity.
 For a full list of jurisdictional Q&As visit www.practicallaw.com/privateequity-mjg.

 High net-worth individuals.